ferhatdugencioglu/architect-core/README.md

 # 🏗️ Architect Core

-> A tool I built to keep my technical notes organized — fully offline in a single HTML file.
+> Architect core is a tool I built to keep my technical notes organized.
+It is fully offline and can be kept in a single HTML file.

 ## What is it?